eastbanctechru/right-angled/README.md

 Selection and filters can work even without lists, but they go much better with them.
 The main feature providing the basis for the library is unobtrusiveness seen in the following:

-- The library is not tied to such frameworks as <a target="_blank" href="https://getbootstrap.com">bootstrap</a> and does not include any css styles.
+- The library is not tied to such frameworks as [bootstrap](https://getbootstrap.com) and does not include any css styles.
 It 100% up to you you how the app will be structured and look.
 - Minimal impact on your markup. `right-angled` provides directives instead of components whenever it’s possible.
 There are only several components in `right-angled` which acts just as visibility containers without any additional markup.